STEER: Simple Temporal Regularization For Neural ODEs: Related Work

-The methods most relevant to our work are \cite{finlay2020train} and \cite{dupont2019augmented}.
+The methods most relevant to our work are \cite{kelly2020learning, finlay2020train} and \cite{dupont2019augmented}.
 A regularization based on principles of optimal transport which simplifies the dynamics of continuous normalizing flow models, was introduced in \cite{finlay2020train} to make training faster.
+Equations which are easier to learn were analyzed in \cite{kelly2020learning} whereby they used a differential surrogate for the time cost of standard numerical solvers, using higher-order derivatives of solution trajectories.
 Augmented Neural ODEs \cite{dupont2019augmented} introduced a simple modification to Neural ODEs by adding auxillary dimensions to the ODE function and showing how this simplified the dynamics.
 Our work is complementary to these methods, and we empirically demonstrate that our method can be used to further improve the performance of these techniques.